Partypoker

+In 2011 PartyGaming merged with bwin to form Bwin.Party Digital Entertainment.
+In 2016, after a protracted bidding process between 888 Holdings and GVC Holdings, Bwin.Party Digital Entertainment accepted GVC Holdings' bid for £1.1 billion.
+In December 2020, GVC holdings changed their name to Entain in a global rebrand.
+Entain considered selling partypoker in March 2024, but changed their mind later that year.

 Cash games

-The games include Texas Hold 'em (No Limit and Fixed), Omaha and Omaha Hi-Lo, 7 Card Stud and 7 Card Stud Hi-Lo.
+The games include Texas Hold 'em (No Limit), Pot Limit Omaha, and Pot Limit Omaha Hi-Lo.
 The stakes can range from .01/.02 to $100/$200.
-In 2012 partypoker removed its high-stakes cash games with the highest stakes at $10/$20.
+In 2012 PartyPoker removed its high-stakes cash games with the highest stakes at $10/$20.
+By 2024, the highest stake cash games regularly offered were $5/$10.

-Party Poker formerly offered a bad beat jackpot.
+Party Poker formerly offered a bad beat jackpot, as well as 7 Card Stud cash games.